Kosenuel/DevOps_CloudEngr-StegHub/README.md

 - **Project 4:** [**Deploy a MEAN Stack on AWS**](https://github.com/Kosenuel/DevOps_CloudEngr-StegHub/tree/main/4.MEAN_Stack): Here, I deployed a web app called "Book Management", it helps users add, delete, view and track records of books (for an online store or library supposedly).
 I achieved this using the MEAN Stack (MongoDB, Express js, Angular js, and Node js).

 - **Project 5:** [**Client Server Architecture with mysql**](https://github.com/Kosenuel/DevOps_CloudEngr-StegHub/tree/main/5.Client-Server_Architecture): This project illustrates the dynamic communication between clients and servers within a network (specifically over the internet).
 Here, we set up a MySQL Client-Server architecture using Amazon Web Services (AWS).

+- **Project 6:** [**Web Solution With  WordPress**](https://github.com/Kosenuel/DevOps_CloudEngr-StegHub/tree/main/5.Client-Server_Architecture): In this project, we explored how to deploy a wordpress solution for an organization and all the necessary steps you would need as a dev guy to get this done.

 ---